lex-pex/store/README.md

 ## LEX-PEX E-STORE

-- Admin Panel with full controll of: products / users / orders
+- Admin Panel with full control of: products / users / orders

 - Authentication and Authorization with Admin-User roles